tankcdr/solana-defi-indexer-rs/docs/architecture.md

 ### Indexers

-The `indexers` directory contains the event processing logic for each protocol:
+The `indexers` directory contains the core `DexIndexer` trait and protocol-specific implementations:

+- `indexers/dex_indexer.rs`: Defines the `DexIndexer` trait with:

+  - Required methods that each DEX implementation must provide
+  - Default implementations for common operations like log processing and backfilling
+  - Event buffering during backfill operations
+  - Error handling with recovery strategies
+  - Structured logging for monitoring and diagnostics
+  - WebSocket subscription management
+  - Transaction signature tracking

-- `indexers/orca.rs`: Handles Orca Whirlpool event indexing by:
+- `indexers/orca.rs`: Implements the `DexIndexer` trait for Orca Whirlpool by:

-  - Subscribing to Solana transaction logs via WebSocket
-  - Parsing event data using Borsh deserialization
+  - Defining Orca-specific event parsing logic
-  - Filtering events by monitored pool addresses
+  - Processing swap and liquidity events
-  - Storing events in the database via the repository
+  - Converting on-chain events to database records
-  - Backfilling historical events for complete data
+  - Handling Orca-specific event discriminators

-- `indexers/raydium.rs`: Handles Raydium event indexing with a similar approach
+- `indexers/raydium.rs`: Implements the `DexIndexer` trait for Raydium with similar protocol-specific logic

+This architecture allows each protocol to focus on its unique aspects while inheriting common functionality from the `DexIndexer` trait, promoting code reuse and consistency across implementations.
 The separation allows each indexer to handle the unique aspects of its protocol while sharing common patterns for WebSocket management and backfilling.

 ### Additional Components